luisguerrerolab/luisguerrerolab.github.io/_posts/2020-04-19-osx-commands-edit-files-terminal.md

 ## Find text in multiple files

-Find the line across all the files in a directory that matches the pattern and return the filename:
+For a given word or sentence, find all the files in a directory that contain it and print the name and the entire line where the text was found:

 ```bash
 $ find . -name "*.csproj" -exec grep --color=auto 'string to match' {} \; -print